Here are some of the best ways to heat up a hot tub faster:

 Weather plays a major part in the time it takes to heat the water; Air temperature and wind chill in particular.
 Leaving the cover off on a windy day will cool the water down almost as quickly as the heater warms it up, and on cooler days, it will take longer.

-I gave you 17 hacks there to think about, some you probably knew already, but I hope you learned some new tricks as well.
+I gave you hot tub owners 17 hacks there to think about, some of you probably knew already, but I hope you learned some new tricks as well.
 In most cases, getting your hot tub to heat up faster will be a combination of a number of these things.

 If there is anything I missed or you have any questions on this subject, just drop me a line, and I will do my best to answer it.
 And don’t forget to check out the other related articles here on my site.